 The role and influence of nature on global human history and how people and cultures have influenced the natural world around them.
-Cross-listed with: ENVS 167.
+Cross-listed with: HST 067.

-Open to Degree and CDE students Cross listed with ENVS 167 A; Total combined enrollment = 108
+Prereqs enforced by the system: ENVS 002 or NR 002; Open to Degree and CDE students; Cross listed with HST 067 A; Total combined enrollment = 108

 In addition to introducing students to the basic principles and concepts of environmental history, this course will explore the influence of nature—climate, topography, plants, animals, and microorganisms—on human history and the way people, in turn, have influenced the natural world around them.
 The course will be global in scope and will examine how humans have interacted with their environment from the Paleolithic era to modern times.
 In particular, it will focus on how some of the world’s major civilizations changed their environment, how the environment limited their development, and how they coped—or failed to cope—with the environmental problems that civilizations inevitably produce.
-Concentration: The Americas (HI05), Europe (HI02), and Africa/Asia/Middle East/Global (HI04)
+Cross-listed with ENVS167A Concentration: The Americas (H105), Europe (H102), and Africa/Asia/Middle East/Global

 Waterman Bldg 413 (View Campus Map)